Kirloskar Pneumatic Company Ltd (BSE: 505283) Q3 2026 Earnings Call dated Jan. 23, 2026

 Balasubramanian A

 Thank you, sir.
 Sir, I think customer site delays have impacted installations for nearly three to six months for especially large refrigeration packages.
-How the situation currently improving.
-And secondly, I think we can if we are making AC system whether we have the capability to make 2030 CFM for RAC compressors.
-I think right now we are in the progress of a 800 frame.
-800 CFM.
-Is there any scope to develop in future?
+Is the situation currently improving?
+And sir, secondly, I think we can — if we are making AC system, whether we have the capability to make 20, 30 CFM for RAC compressors.
+I think right now, we are in the progress of 800 CFM.
+Is there any scope to develop in the future?

 K. Srinivasan

-Okay, so in the centrifugal compressor the test Caplipoca we currently start with 2100 frame and go up to 7000 frame.
-The actual CFM it can deliver can be as high as 8000 plus.
-But on the lower end we try and stay nearer to the 2000 range.
-But we have a new frame that’s coming up a 800.
-Like you said, it is already protozed on.
+Okay.
+So in the centrifugal compressors, the Tezcatlipoca, we currently start with a 2,100 frame and go up to 7,000 frame.
+The actual CFM it can deliver can be as high as 8,000-plus.
+But on the lower end, we try and stay nearer to the 2,000 range, but we have a new frame that’s coming up, A-800 like you said.
+It is already — proto is done.
 It has been running in our factory for alpha testing.
 We’ll probably launch it in the market before first quarter.
 That will cover then starting from maybe 600 CFM onwards.
 So this will be the smallest centrifugal compressor available in the Indian market.
 It will replace a significant number of dry screw compressors as well.
-So this will be a breakthrough and we hope to have it in the market in the first quarter.
+So this will be a breakthrough, and we hope to have it in the market in the first quarter.

 Balasubramanian A

-Okay, sir, so I think you have missed like I think the whole industry is importing RAC compressors.
-Whether we can able to develop those capabilities, I think that’s a very small compressors, 2030 CFMs.
+Okay, sir.
+So I think you have missed — like, I think the whole industry is importing RAC compressors.
+Whether we can be able to develop those capabilities — I think that’s a very small compressor, 20, 30 CFM compressors?

 K. Srinivasan

-Okay, so at the moment our range of Zephyrus starts from 15tr.
-You are talking of very small compressors like 2030 CFM compressors.
-We do not make them for refrigeration but for air conditioning.
-We are in the in the midst of developing a small CFM compressor.
+Okay.
+So at the moment, our range of Zephyros starts from 15 TR.
+You were talking of very small compressors like 20, 30 CFM compressors.
+We do not make them for refrigeration.
+But for air conditioning, we are in the midst of developing a small CFM compressor.
 It can be very, very small.
 And this is being done for oxygen.
 That product will be available in the market from the first quarter.
-We have not announced it yet.
-So it will come and then we’ll announce it.
+We have not announced it yet, so it will come and then we’ll announce it.

 Balasubramanian A

 Thank you.
-The next question is from the line of Sameer from Ambed Capital.
+The next question is from the line of Sameer from Ambit Capital.
 Please go ahead.

-Hi.
-Thanks.
-So if I back out the orders inflow number from the backlog and sales, it comes out to be around 679 crores which is like almost more than 50% of YY and probably the highest in many quarters.
-Just wanted to check whether this number is right and this growth is broad based on a particular market or product you want to highlight.
-And do you have any target for orders for FY26?
+Hi, thanks.
+So if I back out the order inflow numbers from the backlog and sales, it comes out to be around INR679 crores, which is like almost more than 50% of YoY, and probably the highest in many quarters.
+Just wanted to check whether this number is right and this growth is broad-based or any particular market or product you want to highlight?
+And do you have any target for orders for FY ’26?

 K. Srinivasan

-Okay, see the orders have not come from, I mean the big orders have not come from the traditional areas.
+Okay.
+See, the orders have not come from — the big orders have not come from the traditional areas.
 Like I said during the opening comment itself, we generally get large package orders both in refrigeration and gas.
-This just did not happen during the entire calendar year.
-25 last quarter of last financial year as well as the first three quarters.
+This just did not happen during the entire calendar year ’25, the last quarter of the last financial year, as well as the first three quarters.
 We hope to see some order finalization in large packages from traditional markets only from January.
-We have seen a few coming in mainly from the oil sector, but we expect more.
-The bulk of our orders that we have taken this time are not bulk.
+We have seen a few coming in, mainly from the oil sector, but we expect more.
+The bulk of our orders that we have taken this time are not bulk — a significant part of the orders that we’ve taken this time are from non-traditional areas, which utilize our manufacturing capacities and capabilities.
+And that will probably drive growth during the first two, three quarters.

-Okay, thank you.
-And the second one I have is we Talked about the 20% growth and margins is probably the midterm target.
-Do you see any green shoes to feel confident about?
-Let’s say for FY27 or FY28
+Okay.
+Thank you.
+And the second one is, you talked about the 20% growth in margins as probably the midterm target.
+Do you see any green shoots to feel confident about, let’s say, for FY ’27 or FY ’28?

 K. Srinivasan